Updated rules and requirements are effective Aug. 20, 2021.

 Isolation is used to separate sick people from healthy people.
 This term refers to someone known or presumed by a medical professional to have COVID-19.
 Someone in isolation is staying in their home, place of residence or other designated facility due to illness.

-Close contact is defined by the CDC as being within approximately 6 feet (2 meters) of a person known or presumed by a medical professional to have COVID-19 for 15 minutes or longer, with or without a face covering, or having direct contact with infectious secretions of someone known or presumed to be COVID-19 positive.
+Close contact is defined by the CDC as being within approximately 6 feet (2 meters) of a person known or presumed by a medical professional to have COVID-19 for 15 minutes or longer within 24 hours, with or without a face covering, or having direct contact with infectious secretions of someone known or presumed to be COVID-19 positive.

 What happens if I test positive for COVID-19?